 2.In a pot, mix 3 cups water with kochujang, kochukaru, garlic, sugar, and soy sauce.

 3.Bring to a boil.
+4.Add fish cakes.

+5.Bring to a boil.
 6.Add the mushrooms, cabbage, and rice cakes.

 7.Bring up to a boil again, simmer for about 3 minutes, and then turn off the heat.
 The sauce will thicken upon standing.